-For some reason I’ve thought that the MCs would be smugling the actual document of the independence when I got into this book, not recite and contemplate it but it didn’t make me love the thing any less.
-I loved the moral development Henry went through — from focusing on his own rights to applying those rights to other people and how John slowly learned to trust him without ever having to give up his rights or presenting himself as less than.
+For some reason, I’ve thought that the MCs would be smuggling the actual document of the independence when I got into this book, not recite and contemplate it but it didn’t make me love the thing any less.
+I loved the moral development Henry went through — from focusing on his own rights to apply those rights to other people and how John slowly learned to trust him without ever having to give up his rights or presenting himself as less than.
 Also, the chatterbox sunshine type/serious and quiet type pairings are my weakness!

 A historical m/m romance between a reclusive ‘mad’ scientist and the Earl of Radnor, and a swindler and a conman running away from trouble.
-It was sexy, hillarious and again had my belowed opposites attract trope with one man being broody, scruffy, and, socially inapt while the other was put together, dazzling, and easily charming.
+It was sexy, hilarious and again had my beloved opposites attract trope with one man being broody, scruffy, and, socially inapt while the other was put together, dazzling, and easily charming.

 While the 2nd book is still my favourite, I enjoyed this historical m/m romance between a proper social climber and a merchant, and a disgraced Lord shunned away from the society desperate to regain his reputation in order not to lose connection with his nephew.
 The whole series was a blast and filled me to my heart’s content with opposites attract and hate to love tropes so if you also have a weakness for them — go for it.

 - Have you read those books?
 What did you think of them?